ramosy1/counter/README.md

 ## Overview

-<b>Link to project: </b>Counter application was built using HTML, CSS, and Javascript.
+<b>Tech used: </b>Counter application was built using HTML, CSS, and Javascript.

 ## Key Features
 Two buttons: